michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 A destination process receives a signal when it is forced by the kernel to react in some way to the delivery of the signal

 - Suppose kernel is returning from an exception handler and is ready to pass control to process p
-- Kernel computes pnb = pending & ~blocked
-The set of pending nonblocked signals for process p
+- Kernel computes pnb = pending & ~blocked:  The set of pending nonblocked signals for process p
-- If  (pnb == 0)
-Pass control to next instruction in the logical flow for p
+- If  (pnb == 0) : Pass control to next instruction in the logical flow for p
 - Else
 Choose least nonzero bit k in pnb and force process p to receive signal k The receipt of the signal triggers some action by p